getporter/porter/docs/content/docs/development/authoring-a-bundle/distribute-bundles.md

 ## Preparing For Bundle Publishing

 Before you can publish your bundle, you must first run a `porter build` command.
-This will create the invocation image so it can be pushed to an OCI (Docker) registry along with your CNAB bundle manifest.
+This will create the bundle image so it can be pushed to an OCI (Docker) registry along with your CNAB bundle manifest.
 It's a good idea to work with your bundle and test it locally before you publish it to a registry.

 ## Bundle Publish

 Once you are satisfied with the bundle, the next step is to publish the bundle!
-Bundle publishing involves pushing both the invocation image and the CNAB bundle manifest to an OCI registry.
-Porter uses [docker tags](https://docs.docker.com/engine/reference/commandline/tag/) for both invocation images and CNAB bundle manifests.
+Bundle publishing involves pushing both the bundle image and the CNAB bundle manifest to an OCI registry.
+Porter uses [docker tags](https://docs.docker.com/engine/reference/commandline/tag/) for both bundle images and CNAB bundle manifests.
 These are defined in your `porter.yaml` file:

 ```yaml
 name: kubernetes